teanotristan890-ctrl/app-dev/README.md

 | 9      | Time skip                    | Whisperers            | New rules              |
 |10      | Whisperer War                | Whisperers            | Strength and unity     |
 |11      | Rebuilding                   | Commonwealth          | Hope for the future    |

+For more information visit the official website: [The Walking Dead](https://www.amc.com/shows/the-walking-dead--1002293)